dicekeys/seeding-webauthn/key-derivation.md

 On calls to [authenticatorGetAssertion](https://www.w3.org/TR/webauthn/#op-get-assertion), an authenticator will use the `seedKey` to validate that the Credential ID was generated from `seedKey` for use by the requesting relying party, and then to re-derive the private key needed to authenticate.

-## Open issues

-  - Do we need a modular reduction operation as part of the derivation of the secret key?

 ## Prerequisites

 ## Inputs